yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/Exercises.rst

        Thus the total complexity is :math:`n*O(1) + n*O(1) + m*O(1) < n*(3*O(1)) = O(n*1) = O(n)`

-#.
-Determine the complexity of the following stask: Count how many words in a list have length 5.

-#.
-Determine the complexity of the following stask: Add up all of the entries of an :math:`n\cross n` matrix
+.. question:: 0101 Determine the complexity of the following task: Add up all of the entries of an :math:`n\cross n` matrix